| |

 The

-natural source of vegan vitamin D is sunlight.
-Vitamin D is not really
+original natural source of vegan vitamin D was sunlight.
+Vitamin D is

 a vitamin at all,